Radiergummi/xorb/README.md

 **headers**: An optional object of headers to attach to the request: `{ 'Content-Type': 'text/plain' }`

 Equivalent methods exist for `PUT` and `PATCH`.

+## Contributing
+Xorb is still being actively worked on and has no stable releases yet.
+If you'd like to contribute to this project, please don't hesitate to open an issue or a pull request.
+I'd be glad to hear opinions on Xorb.